nitin42/terminal-in-react/CONTRIBUTING.md

 To test your changes, there is a [starter](./starter) folder where you will find two files, `index.html` and `App.js`.

-Make changes to `App.js` and start the development server with -
+Make your changes to `App.js` and start the development server with -

 ```
 npm run start